Looking for Love

 Once a baby is born to a zoo mom, they can’t stay forever.
 In the wild, many animals leave home at a specific age.
 AZA-accredited zoos follow this natural pattern by transferring offspring to a different zoo at about the same age they would leave home in the wild.
 For instance, orangutans usually leave their mother at about 7 years old.
 This means the ABQ BioPark’s newest orangutan baby, Pixel, will be sent off at about 6 or 7 years old.
 Snow leopards are an exception to this rule.
 In the wild, they generally stay with mom for about two years in order to learn important hunting skills.
 Because hunting skills are not needed in a zoo setting, snow leopards leave their birth zoo at about 1 year old to allow their mother the opportunity to mate again.

-But Azeo and Kachina are part of something much larger.
-A handful of the zoo’s residents—including the snow leopards—are part of a Species Survival Plan (SSP) for their species.
+Updated 03/15/2017 - A handful of the zoo’s residents are part of a Species Survival Plan (SSP) for their species.
 This program, managed by the Association of Zoos and Aquariums (AZA), aims to cooperatively manage specific, and typically threatened or endangered, species at AZA-accredited facilities.

 Who gets to breed?